-- 3.8.1 Metadata shall be collected for aeronautical data processes and exchange points.
+3.8.1 Metadata shall be collected for aeronautical data processes and exchange points.
 This metadata collection shall be applied throughout the aeronautical information data chain, from survey/origin to distribution to the next intended user.
-(Moved to 3.8.4.4.1) - 3.8.2 The metadata to be collected shall include, as a minimum: (Moved to 3.8.4.4.2) - a) the name of the organization or entity performing the function; - b) the function performed; and - c) the date and time of operation. - Note.-The function performed indicates any action of originating, transmitting or manipulating the data.
+(Moved to 3.8.4.4.1)

+- 3.8.2 The metadata to be collected shall include, as a minimum: (Moved to 3.8.4.4.2)

+a) the name of the organization or entity performing the function;

+- Note.- The function performed indicates any action of originating, transmitting or manipulating the data.